 The daughter of the Frozen songwriters got to sing in the movie.

 Married songwriters Kristen Anderson-Lopez and Robert Lopez were the masterminds behind stunning music for Frozen.
 They credit part of their success to being the parents of two daughters and seeing the magic of a sisterly bond firsthand.
 One of their daughters, Katie, can be heard singing the first verse of "Do You Want to Build a Snowman?" as young Anna.

-Walt Disney received a customized award for Snow White and the Seven Dwarfs.
+Walt Disney received a customized Oscar for Snow White and the Seven Dwarfs.